gexinh/BPGT/Readme.md

     gdc-client download -m ./PATH_OF_DATA_CART_FROM_TCGA -d ./YOUR_SAVE_PATH
 Then, we can implement the data preprocessing as follows:
-1) masking, segment, and slicing patches; [create_patches_fp.py]
+1) masking, segmenting, and slicing patches; [create_patches_fp.py]
 2) create cleaning dataset [create_step_2_csv.py]
-3) create label space from cleaned dataset [create_step_3_csv.py]
+3) create label space from the cleaned dataset [create_step_3_csv.py]
 4) create dataset splits [create_splits.py]
 5) extract the knowledge graph [graph_construction.py]
-6) extract patch-level features from pre-trained model [extract_features_fp.py/extract_features_fp.py/]
+6) extract patch-level features from the pre-trained model [extract_features_fp.py/extract_features_fp.py/]

-The whole pipeline is integrated into the pipeline.py, which we could directly run following command:
+The whole pipeline is integrated into the pipeline.py, which we could directly run the following command:

     python [0]_pipeline.py --data tcga --mag 20 -- ori_patch_size 256 --mix_list 012345678